-When culture emerges as a salient issue in counselling, it may be because clients are experiencing some short of cultural transitioning.
-In some case, this transitioning is within themselves, and it changes the nature of their relationships with the world around them, as is the case of LGBTTQI persons or individuals who have a sudden onset of a change in mental or physical ability.
+When culture emerges as a salient issue in counselling, it may be because clients are experiencing some sort of cultural transitioning.
+In some cases, this transitioning is within themselves, and it changes the nature of their relationships with the world around them.
 In other cases, it is quite literally dislocation from their culture and country of origin to be immersed in a new culture, as is the case for international students, immigrants, and refugees.
 The following guided reflection on packing and unpacking cultural baggage is provided as an audio link.

 The guided reflection is also provided as a pdf file in case you have difficulty accessing the audio: Packing and Unpacking Cultural Baggage.
 Once you have listened to, or read through, the reflection exercise, take some time to consider the following questions:

 - What symbols of culture do you identify in the items that you packed or wish you had packed in your suitcase?